PostgREST/configurator-pg/README.md

 ## Changes

-configurator-pg skips some of configurator-ng's features, and changes the API in other places.
-In particular, there is not configuration file reloading.
-Furthermore
+configurator-pg skips some of configurator-ng's features, and changes the API in other places:

   * No configuration file reloading.
   * Simplified parsing API: